mcho04/UBC-Bolt-First-Byte-2025/README.md

 📂 Repository Contents

-`bolt_first_byte_2025_analysis.ipynb` → Main Python notebook with data preprocessing, EDA, and NLP insights
+`bolt_first_byte_2025_analysis.ipynb` → Main Python notebook with data preprocessing, EDA, and visualization insights

-`/tableau_visualization` → Interactive dashboards and charts built in Tableau
+`/tableau_visualization` → Dashboards and charts built in Tableau

 `/slides` → Final presentation deck used for the judging panel